APPRAISAL 101 TOPICS

 What types of machinery and equipment do you appraise?

 We can conduct an equipment appraisal for a wide variety of equipment types and industries.
 Some examples of the industries we appraise include: construction equipment; medical equipment; restaurant equipment; food processing equipment; textile and dry cleaning equipment; retail store, bank and professional office equipment; auto dealerships and auto repair equipment; metalworking and machine shop equipment, and woodworking shop equipment, and much more, including entire manufacturing plants and production facilities.
 Even if you we didn’t mention your industry’s equipment, it is likely that we have experience appraising similar equipment.

 Are your appraisals USPAP compliant?

-All of our appraisals comply with the requirements of USPAP, the Uniform Standards of Professional Appraisal Practice.
-These are the generally accepted standards for professional appraisal practice in North America.
-These standards are written by The Appraisal Foundation, an organization authorized by the U.S. Congress as the source for national appraisal standards and qualifications.
+All of our equipment appraisals comply with the requirements of USPAP, the Uniform Standards of Professional Appraisal Practice.
+These are the accepted standards for professional appraisal practice in North America.
+The standards are written by The Appraisal Foundation, an organization authorized by the U.S. Congress as the source for national appraisal standards and qualifications.
 USPAP contains standards for all types of appraisal services, including real estate, personal property (including machinery and equipment), and business valuations.

 Do you provide certified appraisals?

-What types of appraisals are there?
+What types of appraisal reports are there?

-There are two types of appraisal reports, and many definitions of value that might apply.
+There are two types of equipment appraisal reports, and many definitions of value that might apply.
 You can find out more about types of appraisal reports and definitions of value by visiting those respective pages on our website, or by calling us so we can review your situation to determine which type of report and which definition of value is applicable for you.